nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --enable-bgp-control-plane-status-report                           Enable the BGP control plane status reporting (default true)
       --enable-bgp-legacy-origin-attribute                               Enable LoadBalancerIP routes to be advertised with BGP Origin Attribute set to INCOMPLETE
       --enable-bgp-maintenance-graceful-shutdown-community               Enables sending GRACEFUL_SHUTDOWN BGP community when the node is in maintenance mode
-      --enable-bgp-svc-health-checking                                   Enables BGP integration with service health-checking --enable-bpf-clock-probe                                           Enable BPF clock source probing for more efficient tick retrieval
+      --enable-bgp-route-import                                          Enables importing routes from BGP peers into Cilium --enable-bgp-svc-health-checking                                   Enables BGP integration with service health-checking --enable-bpf-clock-probe                                           Enable BPF clock source probing for more efficient tick retrieval
       --enable-bpf-masquerade                                            Masquerade packets from endpoints leaving the host with BPF instead of iptables